 - Creativity is more important that strategy

-- You need to be in London to forge a career in PR
+- You need to be in London to forge a career in PR.
+So wrong.
+Read our blog post on northshoring.

 - Big agencies are better than independents